By the ChromaPrint AI Team

 The key framing: once you download the file, you can print unlimited copies.
 If you are making 20 birthday party favors, you use one credit to generate and download the design, then print 20 copies at home for the cost of paper and ink.
 The per-favor cost is a few cents.

-Compared to ordering custom coloring pages from a graphic designer ($50–$150 per design), ChromaPrint is a fraction of the cost.
+Compared to ordering custom coloring pages from a graphic designer ($50–$150 per design on platforms like Fiverr or Upwork), ChromaPrint is a fraction of the cost.
 Compared to free filter tools (Photoshop, GIMP), you pay for substantially better output quality and zero manual cleanup time.

 Who It Is For